cakephp/docs/en/orm/associations.rst

-Associations - Linking Models Together
+Associations - Linking Tables Together
 ######################################

 Defining relations between different objects in your application should be